Fight the Lien on Your Home

 In December 1989, Michael and Cynthia Brown hired a contractor to build a home on their El Paso County property.
 When construction began, the couple gave the builder, Brent Gibson Homes, Inc., a $27,500 down payment.
 The Browns paid the remaining balance in June 1990, when the builders officially transferred the property’s title to them.

-Before transferring the title to the Browns, the builders had not fully paid the subcontractors who installed the plumbing.
-The subcontractors filed a mechanic’s lien against the Brown home in an attempt to collect their money.
+However, the builders failed to fully pay the plumbing subcontractor before the title was transferred to the Browns.
+In turn, the subcontractor filed a mechanic’s lien against the Browns in an attempt to collect their money.

 However, a Colorado Court of Appeals upheld the trial court’s decision: